Menu

 Concept: Use these toys as tools to explore motion

-Where to purchase: Look for tops in party stores or in catalogues that sell small plastic party favors.
+Purchase these in party stores or in catalogs that sell small plastic party favors.

 Concept: Tools can extend our senses, allowing us to obtain more information than we would be able to on our own.
 Magnifiers extend our sight by making objects look bigger.